WP 1: Robot learning, autonomy, and mobility

 - Task 2B: Dexterous dual-arm manipulation with soft objects.
 Václav Hlaváč.

 - Task 2C: Human-robot collaboration in a shared environment.
 Leader Michael Valášek.

 - Task 2D: Exploring friction and gravitation in sensory rich robotic structures.
 Leader: Michael Valášek.

 WP 3: Networked control systems

 Workpackage leader: Michael Šebek

-- Networked systems become ubiquitous both on a lower cyberphysical level and on a higher knowledge representation and planning level.
-WP 3 deals with selected areas, in which both the CVUT team and Robert Babuška have experience, which are relevant to Industry 4.0.
+Networked systems become ubiquitous both on a lower cyber-physical level and on a higher knowledge representation and planning level.
+WP 3 deals with selected areas, in which the CVUT team has the expertise and which are relevant to Industry 4.0.